BlogyBOY/Sayed94h-Restful-Practical-JS/README.md

 # Restful Practical JavaScript

-The goal of this project is that we dive more in RESTful API's.
+The goal of this project is that we dive deep in RESTful API's.
 We are going to create a frontend web application to get, add, delete, modify, ... data from server or to the server.

 Have a look at our [development strategy](./project-planning/development-strategy.md)